theend7/angular_project_solution/readme.md

     - `Lib2` depends on `LibCommon`.
 It utilizes functionalities provided by `LibCommon` and extends them.
 This library should execute after `LibCommon` has finished its initialization.
     - `Lib3` depends on `Lib2`.
 It utilizes functionalities provided by `Lib2` and extends them.
 This library should execute after `Lib2` has finished its initialization.
     - `Lib1` depends on `Lib3`.
 It utilizes functionalities provided by `Lib3` and extends them.
 This library should execute after `Lib3` has finished its initialization.
+2. **App-2**:
+    - `LibCommon` is the foundational library and must be executed first.
+It sets up essential configurations and provides core functionalities.
+    - `Lib4` depends on `LibCommon`.
+It utilizes functionalities provided by `LibCommon` and extends them.
+This library should execute after `LibCommon` has finished its initialization.
+    - `Lib5` depends on `Lib4`.
+It utilizes functionalities provided by `Lib4` and extends them.
+This library should execute after `Lib4` has finished its initialization.
+    - `Lib1` depends on `Lib5`.
+It utilizes functionalities provided by `Lib5` and extends them.
+This library should execute after `Lib5` has finished its initialization.
+    - `Lib3` depends on `Lib1`.
+It utilizes functionalities provided by `Lib1` and extends them.
+This library should execute after `Lib1` has finished its initialization.

 ## Notes